DarkGhostHunter/Larapass/README.md

 * PHP 7.2.15+
 * Laravel 7

+## Installation

+Just hit the console and require it with Composer.

+    composer require darkghosthunter/larapass

 ## What is WebAuthn?
 How it uses fingerprints or else?

 In a nutshell, [mayor browsers are compatible with Web Authentication API](https://caniuse.com/#feat=webauthn), pushing authentication to the device (fingerprints, Face ID, patterns, codes, etc) instead of plain-text passwords.